epics-base/pvaPy/documentation/streamingFramework.md

         return None
 ```

-A python class that derives from UserDataProcessor class and implements
-the above interface is passed into one of the two main command line utilities:
-- pvapy-hpc-consumer: used for splitting streams and processing stream objects
-- pvapy-hpc-collector: used for gathering streams, sorting and processing
-stream objects

 A working example of a simple processor that rotates Area Detector images
 can be found [here](../examples/hpcAdImageProcessorExample.py).
 There are
 also several processor classes for Area Detector images that can be used